maksoodqp/maksoodqp/README.md

 I'm **Maksood Ali**, a **Senior Software Developer** with over 10 years of experience specializing in backend Java development.
 I'm passionate about building scalable, high-performance applications using modern technologies and methodologies.
 Based in **Riyadh, Saudi Arabia** and originally from **Kerala, India**, I enjoy contributing to open-source projects, outdoor activities, travel, and volunteering.

-## Software Engineer at Computer Science and Engineering Company, Riyadh
+## Software Engineer at Computer Systems and Engineering, Riyadh

 - 🚀 **Currently Working On:** Building scalable backend solutions in the financial domain for capital markets using Java, Spring Boot, microservices, and cloud technologies.
 - 🤝 **Open to Collaboration:** Always excited to contribute to open-source projects and share knowledge.